maziac/DeZog/design/ZxNextInterface.md

 ~~~
 In the example above the pushed BC value is lost and exchanged with the PC value.

-There is nothing to do about it other than never increase the SP if the value on the stack is still required.

-TODO: need to check dezogif on this.

-For the debugged program the same applies: If an NMI occurs during stack manipulation the program might malfunction.
-Here there is nothing that can be done about it.
+This is true for the debugged program aswell: If an NMI occurs during stack manipulation the program might malfunction.
+Here there is nothing that can be done about it in the debugger.

 For the debugged program this also applies
 - for maskable interrupts if the interrupts are not disabled (but this is a general failure of the program)
 - for SW breakpoints